grodansparadis/vscp-doc-vscpd/tcp_ip_protocol_description.md

 where each pair of hex digits is a byte in the 64-bit capabilities structure.
 MSB is the first byte.

-The VSCP server 16-bit capability code is described in the specification document for [CLASS2.PROTOCOL, Type=28, High end server capabilities]().
+The VSCP server 64-bit capability code is described in the specification document for [CLASS2.PROTOCOL, Type=20, High end server/service capabilities](https://grodansparadis.gitbooks.io/the-vscp-specification/class2.protocol.html#type20).
 It gives information about the capabilities of a VSCP server.

 ## MEASUREMENT - Send a measurement {#tcpip-measurement}